vikramnayyar/Churn-Prediction-of-Telecom-Customers/README.md

 * **split_data.py:** The cleaned dataset is split using stratified sampling.
 This ensures the fair splitting.
 The train and test sets are obtained after dataset splitting.
 Labels are separated from train and test sets and saved as **"train_labels.csv"** and **"test_labels.csv"**.
 Train data and test data are respectively saved as **"train_set.csv"** and **"test_set.csv"**.

-* **model_data.py:** Various data science models are trained on train set.
+* **model_data.py:** Various machine learning models and a neural network are trained on train set.
 Accuracy of all the models is verified using test set.
 Henceforth, the best model is selected.
-The feature selection of the best model is optimized to increase the accuracy to **87.1 %** (approx).
+The feature selection of the best model is optimized to increase the accuracy to **83.6 %** (approx).
 This model is saved as **"model.pkl"**.

-* **app.py:** The script develops a Streamlit app; that accepts 16 user inputs.
+* **app.py:** The script develops a Streamlit app; that accepts user inputs.
 These inputs are transformed and fed to **model.pkl**.
 The model's prediction is displayed in the application.

 * **run_project.py:** The script runs all the project scripts (discussed in this section) sequentially.
 Therefore, entire project is executed with this script.